Sopralapanca/sopralapanca.github.io/README.md

 ### Autocomplete and Autosubmit
 Once you have acquired the task, you can use this script to automate the sending of the task when time runs out and to autocomplete certain tasks.
 This script in particular:
-* Set tasks with sliders all to a specific default value,
+* Set tasks with sliders to a specific default value,
 * Set some checkboxes and radio buttons in the most common way,
-* Opens some links in the browser and not from the phone, although it is **STRONGLY RECOMMENDED TO OPEN THE LINKS FROM THE PHONE** to give the best possible rating and avoid mismatches between web and mobile version of the page.
+* Opens some links in the browser although it is **STRONGLY RECOMMENDED TO OPEN THE LINKS FROM THE PHONE** to give the best possible rating and avoid mismatches between web and mobile version of the page.

 ## Donation
 If you would like to support the work, please consider a donation by clicking the button below.
 Your help is really important to us and motivates us to continue the work.
 If you want to be included in the list of donators who supports the projects, please leave a nickname as a message when donating.